Special Time: The 5-Minute Method to Improving Your Child’s Behavior

 This magical method is called special time.

-What is Special Time?
+What is special time?

 Special time is time that you set aside each day to spend playing one-on-one with your child.
 Your child picks and leads the activity, while you follow along and give your undivided attention.
 Research has shown that even just 5 to 10 minutes of special time a day works to improve child behavior.
 If you find your child struggling with big emotions or behaviors lately, special time is the number one thing you can do as a parent to help your child feel better and behave better.